 Grind the soaked rice and coconut with only ¼ cup of water.
 It will make sure the rice is nicely ground to a fine paste.
 Add more water later.

-Make sure the batter is very thin, just like milk otherwise, the dosa will not turn out properly.
+Ensure the batter is very thin, just like milk; otherwise, the dosa will not turn out properly.

-While making Neer Dose, be aware of the fact that if the dosa is not porous that means that the batter is thick.
+While making Neer Dose, be aware that if the dosa is not porous, the batter is thick.

 Don’t stack Neer dosas while they are still hot.
 Let them cool down completely before storing them in a container or casserole.